NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - therm/yr
      -
      - The annual energy consumption of the gas fired pool heater.
 If not provided, the OS-HPXML default is used.
-   * - ``pool_heater_type``
-     -
-     - "none", "electric resistance", "gas fired", "heat pump"
-     - The type of pool heater.
-Use 'none' if there is no pool heater.
    * - ``pool_heater_usage_multiplier``
      -
      -